Programming Task 7

 TestClasses3: Create a class named TestClasses3 in the tests package and write the following testing utility method in this class.

-• compareRatableArrayLists - Write a method named compareRatableArrayLists in the tests.TestFiles class that:
+• compareRatableArrayLists - Write a method named compareRatableArrayLists in the tests.TestClasses3 class that:

 • Takes [references to] 2 ArrayList<Ratable> objects as parameters

-• Returns a boolean that is true if both ArrayLists contain Ratables with the same titles in the same order.
-The method either returns false, or fails a JUnit assert, if the ArrayLists do not contain exactly the same songs
+• Checks if both ArrayLists contain Ratables with the same titles in the same order.
+The method fails a JUnit assert if the ArrayLists do not contain ratables with the same titles in the same order

 Note: This utility method is simpler than the one from the previous task.
 Don't overthink it.